AlexanderBabel/homebridge-nukiio/README.md

-**NOTE: This repo will be no longe maintained!
+**NOTE: This repo will be no longer maintained!
 The current version of the Nuki Smart Lock supports HomeKit natively.
 Therefore I will not make any updates for this project.**

 **NOTE: Since version 0.7.0 the configuration keys for lock and unlock actions are no longer supported, for now.
 Use 'usesDoorLatch' for doors with door latch.**